MartianZoo/solarnet/README.md

 ## Why another game engine?

 I'm making Solarnet from scratch with a different approach.
-All the cards, milestones, etc. are *just data* and don't require custom programming.
+All the cards, milestones, etc. are *just data* and don't require custom programming (except for the ones that do).
 They express their behaviors using a custom language called Pets, which I've created just for this purpose.

 I'm doing it for fun and to learn.
 I don't know what it will be useful for.